isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 Shared Networks in DHCPv4
 =========================

 DHCP servers use subnet information in two ways.
-First, it is used to determine the point of attachment, or where the client is connected to the network.
-Second, the subnet information is used to group information pertaining to a specific location in the network.
-This approach works well in general, but there are scenarios where the boundaries are blurred.
-Sometimes it is useful to have more than one logical IP subnet deployed on the same physical link.
+It is used to both determine the point of attachment, i.e. where the client is connected to the network, and to group information pertaining to a specific location in the network.
+However, it is sometimes useful to have more than one logical IP subnet deployed on the same physical link.
 Understanding that two or more subnets are used on the same link requires additional logic in the DHCP server.
-This capability is called "shared networks" in the Kea and ISC DHCP projects.
-(It is sometimes also called "shared subnets"; in Microsoft's nomenclature it is called "multinet.")
+This capability is called "shared networks" in Kea, and sometimes also
+"shared subnets"; in Microsoft's nomenclature it is called "multinet."

-There are many use cases where the feature is useful; this paragraph explains just a handful of the most common ones.
-The first and by far the most common use case is an existing network that has grown and is running out of available address space.
+There are many use cases where the feature is useful; here we explain just a handful of the most common ones.
+The first and by far most common use case is an existing network that has grown and is running out of available address space.
 Rather than migrating all devices to a new, larger subnet, it is easier to simply configure additional subnets on top of the existing one.
 Sometimes, due to address